tbhaxor/educational_projects/flask/README.md

 Hello!
 SKYNET is web application based on flask (Micro Web Framework) in python

+Window Users: KINDLY USE set KEYWORD IN THE REPLACE OF export

 1. For running this web application on your localserver, you have to type:

 terminal$ export FLASK_APP=application.py